jessepav/libgdx-wiki-old/Integrating-libgdx-and-the-device-camera.md

 		activity.addContentView( cameraSurface, new LayoutParams( LayoutParams.WRAP_CONTENT, LayoutParams.WRAP_CONTENT ) );
 	}
 ```
-This method should be called asynchronous from the Libgdx rendering thread so we actually call the `prepareCameraAsync()` method
+This method should be called asynchronous from the libGDX rendering thread so we actually call the `prepareCameraAsync()` method
 ```java
 	@Override
 	public void prepareCameraAsync() {